 Key Highlights

-- Messaging app market in India projected to grow by 25% in the next year.
+- Messaging app market in India projected to grow over 15% in 2023.

 Real-World Impact